What do I need to do to become a Registered Dietitian?

 What is the deadline for submitting my application?

-We accept applications until the end of July for our post-summer session and the middle of August for our autumn quarter.
+We accept applications until the end of March for our autumn quarter.

 When does your program start?

 Fall or Autumn quarter- the last week of September.